jekyll/jekyll/docs/_docs/plugins.md

 1. In your site source root, make a `_plugins` directory.
 Place your plugins here.
 Any file ending in `*.rb` inside this directory will be loaded before Jekyll generates your site.
-2. In your `_config.yml` file, add a new array with the key `gems` and the values of the gem names of the plugins you'd like to use.
+2. In your `_config.yml` file, add a new array with the key `plugins` and the values of the gem names of the plugins you'd like to use.
 An example:

-        gems: [jekyll-coffeescript, jekyll-watch, jekyll-assets]
+        plugins: [jekyll-coffeescript, jekyll-watch, jekyll-assets]
-        # This will require each of these gems automatically.
+        # This will require each of these plugins automatically.

     Then install your plugins using `gem install jekyll-coffeescript jekyll-watch jekyll-assets`